Movie Info

 The film takes up the story when Bonhoeffer had come to the United States for the second time.
 Eight years earlier he had come as a student, now he was at Union Theological Seminary in New York City as a guest lecturer.
 The American theologian Reinhold Niebuhr and others had enabled the rising young theologian to come to this country because they feared that he would join the many Germans who had been arrested and killed because of their anti-Nazi views.

-Bonhoeffer is impressed with the vitality of the Negro church and music (including secular music–there is a delightful scene in which he accompanies on the piano himself and his black friend Frank (Blu Mankuma) in a rendition of “Yo Feet’s Too Big”), but as he thinks about the deteriorating situation in Germany, he tells his friends that he cannot ride out the war in safety and then be able to face his fellow Germans after the war.
+Bonhoeffer is impressed with the vitality of the Negro church and music (including secular music–there is a delightful scene in which he accompanies on the piano himself and his black friend Frank (Blu Mankuma) in a rendition of “Yo Feet’s Too Big” (Loved this because my father often played Fats Walter’s version when I was a boy!) but as he thinks about the deteriorating situation in Germany, Bonhoeffer tells his friends that he cannot ride out the war in safety and then be able to face his fellow Germans after the war.

 BONHOEFFER: Agent of Grace (#4638D), 90 minutes) is available for $15.99 from Vision Video, P.O.
 Box 540 | Worcester, PA 19490.
 (800)523-0226